Daniel J. Frey

 This generation's child of hate finds its refuge in social media.

-There it feeds upon the prejudice with relish and abandon.
+There, it feeds upon the prejudice with relish and abandon.

-Before today the children of hate had to gather in secret, in the woods, with hoods.
+Before today, the children of hate had to gather in secret, in the woods, with hoods.

-Now they take pictures of themselves as they desecrate the house of the people.
+Now, they take pictures of themselves as they desecrate the House of the People.

 Fear finds refuge in the pulpit.

-Fear is given shelter when it's declared that the mixing of the races is an abomination in God's eyes.
+Every Sunday in America, fear is given shelter when it's declared that the mixing of the races is an abomination in God's eyes.

-The white race must stay pure and faithful to God's word.
+The White race must stay pure and faithful to God's word.

-Fear sees the browning of America and the world as the end times.
+Every Sunday in America, fear sees the browning of America and the world as the end times.

-They are the chosen people.
+Whites are the chosen people.

-It's what unites the Republican Party this fear both politically and financially.
+It's what unites the Republican Party, this fear both politically and financially.

-This child of fear knows it's right when it sees Black Lives Matter marches.
+The child of fear knows it's right when it sees Black Lives Matter marches.

-This child of fear knows it's right when it can't make jokes about a person's race anymore.
+The child of fear knows it's right when it can't make jokes about a person's race anymore.

-This child of fear knows it's right when they can't get a job at a living wage.
+The child of fear knows it's right when they can't get a job at a living wage.

 No.